defra-design/aqie-design-history/app/posts/private-beta/sprint-three.md

 * the details component with differing levels of health information being accessed
 * mobile optimisation

-## What we focussed on in sprint 3
+## What we focussed on in sprint three

 As a team, we agreed the main points to focus on were: